bloxbean/yaci-store/README.md

 ## Known Limitations:

-- Currently it doesn't store the genesis balances and Byron era transactions.
+- Currently it doesn't store the genesis balances and Byron era transactions

 # Support from YourKit